 Digital onboarding brings many benefits—not only for new employees, but above all for you and your company.

-You’re bound to be familiar with the scenario, or at least be able to imagine it: Analog induction processes are usually conducted by more than one individual.
+You’re bound to be familiar with the scenario, or at least be able to imagine it: Analog induction processes are usually conducted by more than one person.
 And before you know it, the same information is being communicated twice or even three times.
-But this unnecessary redundancy is time-consuming both for new employees and for their mentors, and thus costs your company valuable resources.
-Digital onboarding, on the other hand, can be precisely customized so that redundancy cannot even arise in the first place.
+This unnecessary redundancy is time-consuming both for new employees and for their mentors, and thus costs your company valuable resources.
+Digital onboarding, on the other hand, can be precisely customized so that redundancy does not even arise.

 Minimal time investment

 Digital onboarding takes significantly less time—particularly for mentors, but also for new employees.
-It frees up mentors to focus exclusively on the social aspects of induction, and allows new employees to adapt induction to their schedules and the first tasks on their to-do lists.
-With onboarding, people are highly motivated to take individual courses on the way to work or at home on the sofa—options that are not available with analog onboarding.
+It frees up mentors to focus exclusively on the social aspects of induction, and allows new employees to adapt induction to their schedules and the priorities on their to-do lists.
+When it comes to onboarding, people are especially highly motivated to take individual courses on the way to work or at home on the sofa—options that are not available with analog onboarding.

-While analog onboarding has to be delivered separately to each individual new employee, involving repeated time investment, a digital onboarding process is created just once and can then be reused as often as required.
-In addition, the digital information serves as a point of reference for anyone who has forgotten something.
+While analog onboarding has to be delivered separately to each individual new employee, involving repeated time investment, a digital onboarding process only needs to be created once and can then be reused as often as required.
+In addition, the digital content acts as a reference guide for anyone who has forgotten something.

-Structured digital coaching not only minimizes redundant communications, it also ensures that new employees get absolutely all the information they need—in consistent, high, and verifiable quality.
+Structured digital coaching not only minimizes redundant communication, it also ensures that new employees get absolutely all the information they need—high quality, verifiable, and consistent.

-The more quickly employees are inducted into the company, the happier they are and the more efficient the induction process is, the faster they can become productive.
+The more quickly employees are inducted into the company, the happier they are, and the more efficient induction is, the faster they can become productive.
 Professional induction and onboarding also have a positive effect on motivation and employee loyalty.

 Increased employee loyalty

 Employees’ initial impressions of companies and their culture are created within their first four weeks on the job.
-This short period of time is critical, determining how new employees engage with the company and thus also how committed they will be in the future.
-Extensive digital onboarding allows you to take advantage of this “hot phase”, demonstrating how well you look after your employees.
+This short period of time is critical, determining how new employees engage with the company and thus how committed they will be in the future.
+Comprehensive digital onboarding allows you to take advantage of this “hot phase”, demonstrating how well you look after your employees.

-When you take an attentive approach to your employees, word gets around; this, of course, also becomes an important factor for new applicants, because the prospect of effective onboarding means there’s no need to worry about having a potentially bumpy start to any new job.
+When you take an attentive approach to your employees, word gets around; and of course this will attract new applicants.
+Because if you know that your employer has effective onboarding, you don’t have to worry about potentially getting off to a bumpy start with your new job.

-Each of the above arguments points toward one central benefit: Digital onboarding significantly reduces costs—directly and indirectly.
-Because even if, in contrast to all the other aspects mentioned, increased employee loyalty cannot be measured, it is also an essential economic factor.
+Each of the above arguments points toward one central benefit: Digital onboarding significantly reduces costs—both directly and indirectly.
+Because even if, in contrast to all the other factors mentioned, increased employee loyalty cannot be measured, it is also an essential economic component.
 Did you know that, according to the National Business Institute in Texas, when a good employee resigns, it costs 150% of that employee’s annual salary?
 The higher your employee retention, the lower your costs resulting from resignations and new hires will be.

 Suitable eLearning formats for digital onboarding